 GE has been actively involved in assessing and qualifying SAF since 2007 and works closely with SAF producers, regulators, and operators to ensure that SAF can be widely adopted for use in aviation.
 More than 300,000 commercial flights have been operated using SAF since 2011, according to Air Transport Action Group.
 We believe widespread use of SAF will be critical to dramatically reducing aviation carbon emissions.

 Increasing the use of SAF has the potential to dramatically reduce fuel lifecycle carbon emissions up to 80 percent independent of other actions.
 GE Aviation has performed extensive testing, including the industry’s first commercial biofuel demonstration flight in 2008, and the first 100 percent SAF commercial airliner flight in 2018.
 All GE and GE partnership engines in service today — and in the future — can operate with approved SAF.

 Liquid Hydrogen (LH2) as an Aviation Fuel

-The absence of carbon in LH2 results in combustion by-products limited to water vapor and nitrous oxides (NOx).
-Elimination of CO2, and for the most part non-volatile particulate matter (nvPM), offers significant potential to reduce greenhouse emissions well beyond the reductions offered by Sustainable Aviation Fuel (SAF).
-Advances in combustor technology may offer further potential to reduce emissions associated with LH2 by reducing NOx emissions.
+Hydrogen fuel presents a unique opportunity for the aviation industry to achieve zero carbon emissions flight.
+The absence of carbon in hydrogen results in combustion byproducts limited to water vapor and nitrogen oxides (NOx).
+Elimination of CO2 offers significant potential to reduce greenhouse emissions beyond the reductions offered by SAF.

 Digital flight-efficiency tools